 In 2011, Forbes ranked Katy Perry third on their "Top-Earning Women In Music" list with earnings of $44 million.

-In January 2012, Katy Perry won the People's Choice Award for Favorite TV Guest Star for her appearance on How I Met Your Mother.
+In January 2012, Katy Perry won the People's Choice Award for Favorite TV Guest Star for her role on the How I Met Your Mother episode "Oh Honey".

-In January 2012, Katy Perry's California Dreams Tour came to an end.
-The tour grossed $59.5 million globally.
+In January 2012, Katy Perry's California Dreams Tour ended, grossing $59.5 million globally.

-In June 2012, Katy Perry planned to have "darker elements" in Prism following the end of her marriage.
+In June 2012, Katy Perry told L'Uomo Vogue that she planned to have "darker elements" in Prism following the end of her marriage.

 In September 2012, Billboard dubbed Katy Perry the "Woman of the Year".

-In November 2012, Katy Perry began working on her fourth album, Prism, envisioning the artwork, coloring, tone, and the type of tour she wanted to do.
+In November 2012, Katy Perry began work on her fourth album, Prism, with a clear vision for the record, artwork, coloring, tone, and tour.

 In December 2012, Katy Perry was awarded the Trevor Hero Award by The Trevor Project for her work and activism on behalf of LGBT youth.

-In 2012, Forbes ranked Katy Perry fifth on their "Top-Earning Women In Music" list with $45 million.
+In 2012, Forbes ranked Katy Perry fifth on their list of "Top-Earning Women In Music" with $45 million.

 In April 2013, Katy Perry appeared in a video clip for the "Chime for Change" campaign that aimed to spread female empowerment.

-In April 2013, Katy Perry joined UNICEF to assist children in Madagascar with education and nutrition.
+In April 2013, Katy Perry joined UNICEF to assist children in Madagascar with education and nutrition, showing her commitment to children's welfare.

 On July 31, 2013, Katy Perry reprised her role as Smurfette in The Smurfs 2, which was released in theaters.

-On August 12, 2013, Katy Perry's duet with John Mayer, "Who You Love," was released for his album Paradise Valley.
+On August 12, 2013, Katy Perry's duet with John Mayer titled "Who You Love" for his album Paradise Valley was released.

 In August 2013, Killer Queen was released as Katy Perry's third fragrance through Coty.

-In August 2013, prior to a performance in Australia, Katy Perry stated that she did not agree with conservative Australian opposition leader Tony Abbott's stance against same-sex marriage, telling him she loved him as a human being but couldn't give him her vote.
+In August 2013, prior to a performance in Australia, Katy Perry stated that she did not agree with conservative Australian opposition leader Tony Abbott's stance against same-sex marriage, telling him "I love you as a human being but I can't give you my vote".

-On October 18, 2013, Prism was released.
-It received favorable reviews from critics and debuted at number one on the Billboard 200 chart.
+On October 18, 2013, Prism was released and debuted at number one on the Billboard 200 chart.

-On October 23, 2013, Katy Perry hosted and performed at the We Can Survive concert at the Hollywood Bowl in Los Angeles, with profits donated to the Young Survival Coalition.
+On October 23, 2013, Katy Perry hosted and performed at the We Can Survive concert at the Hollywood Bowl, with profits donated to Young Survival Coalition for breast cancer support in young women.

-In November 2013, Katy Perry surpassed Justin Bieber to become the most followed person on Twitter and received a Guinness record.
+In November 2013, Katy Perry surpassed Justin Bieber as the most followed person on Twitter, marking a significant milestone in her social media presence.

-On December 3, 2013, Katy Perry was officially named a UNICEF Goodwill Ambassador.
+On December 3, 2013, Katy Perry was officially named a UNICEF Goodwill Ambassador, focusing on engaging young people in improving the lives of vulnerable children and adolescents.

 In 2013, Katy Perry ranked seventh on the Forbes list for "Top-Earning Women In Music" with $39 million earned.

-In 2013, The New York Times labeled Katy Perry "the most potent pop star of the day," noting that her hits are relatable with a hint of experimentation.
+In 2013, The New York Times described Katy Perry as "the most potent pop star of the day," highlighting the relatability and experimental nature of her hits.

 In January 2014, Katy Perry became a guest curator of Madonna's Art for Freedom initiative.